Chiral restoration temperature at finite spin density in QCD: Finite temperature

 where the number in the parentheses indicates the numerical uncertainty in the last two digits corresponding to a combined statistical and systematic error of Monte Carlo simulations.

 Moving now to the case of a real spin potential, Eq.~\eqref{eq:Tc_im} can be analytically continued as follows:

-where $\kappa_\Sigma^{(2)}$ is expected to retain its value in Eq.~\eqref{eq:kappaS_lattice}.
+where $\kappa_\Sigma^{(2)}$ is expected to retain its value in Eq.~\eqref{eq:kappaS_lattice}, and we included the fourth-order term characterized by $\kappa_\Sigma^{(4)}$ for completeness.
 Equation~\eqref{eq:Tc_real} indicates a decreasing dependence of $T_c$ on $\mu_\Sigma$.
 As shown in Fig.~\ref{fig_PT_comp}, this behavior is consistent with the effect of the renormalized meson potential, $V_\sigma^{\rm ren}$ (visible when $\ell = 1$), and opposite to the effect of the thermal quark contribution, $F_q$ (visible when $\ell = 0$).

 The above discussion indicates that the parameter $\ell$ allows us to change the regimes between the thermal quark-dominated behavior ($\ell = 0$) to the renormalized meson-dominated behavior (at $\ell \gtrsim 1$).
 In panel (a) of Fig.~\ref{fig_pd_small}, we represented the ratio $T_c(\mu_\Sigma) / T_c(0)$ with respect to $\mu_\Sigma / T_c(0)$ for various values of $\ell$.
 The points marked ``Lattice fit'' correspond to the values of $T_c(\mu_\Sigma) / T_c(0)$ computed using Eq.~\eqref{eq:Tc_real} up to the second order, using the curvature $\kappa_\Sigma^{(2)}=\kappa_\Sigma^\psi \simeq 0.06$, compatible with the lattice result~\eqref{eq:kappaS_lattice} within the statistical uncertainty of the numerical simulations.
 As expected, when $\ell$ is small, the pseudocritical temperature increases with $\mu_\Sigma$, in contrast to the lattice result.
-The critical value of $\ell$ corresponding to vanishing curvature is $\ell_0 \simeq 0.70$, while for $\ell > \ell_0$, the curvature becomes negative.
+The critical value of $\ell$ corresponding to vanishing curvature $\kappa_\Sigma^{(2)}$ is $\ell_0 \simeq 0.70$, while for $\ell > \ell_0$, the curvature $\kappa_\Sigma^{(2)}$ becomes positive, as required by the lattice result in Eq.~\eqref{eq:kappaS_lattice}.

 Panel (b) of Fig.~\ref{fig_pd_small} shows the fitted values of $\kappa_\Sigma^{(2)}$ and $\kappa_\Sigma^{(4)}$ as functions of the renormalization parameter $\ell$.
 The curvature $\kappa_\Sigma^{(2)}$ shows a monotonically-increasing trend.
 At $\ell = 0$, one finds $\kappa_\Sigma^{(2)} \simeq -0.022$ and $\kappa_\Sigma^{(4)} \simeq 0.005$.
 The value $\kappa_\Sigma^{(2)} = 0$ is reached at $\ell = 0.70$, as indicated in panel (a).
 The range given in Eq.~\eqref{eq:kappaS_lattice}, shown with a thin, blue horizontal band around $\kappa_\Sigma^\psi = 0.0595$, corresponds to the following interval of the parameter $\ell$: